-Carolyn has training and experience in a number of specific evidence-based therapies, including Play Therapy, Cognitive Behavior Therapy, Trust-Based Relational Intervention, and Trauma Focused CBT.
-She also utilizes art interventions and other activity based therapies.
-She is knowledgeable about, and may incorporate, specific autism spectrum interventions such as Theraplay and AutPlay.
-The choice of which approach she uses depends on the presenting issue and other factors.
+Carolyn has a family therapy perspective, working closely with the child's parents.
+She training and experience includes a number of specific evidence-based therapies, including Play Therapy, Cognitive Behavior Therapy, Trust-Based Relational Intervention, and Trauma Focused CBT.
+Carolyn utilizes art interventions and other activity-based therapies.
+She is knowledgeable about, and may incorporate, specific autism spectrum therapies and interventions such as Theraplay and AutPlay.

 training and experience